 to undertake the necessary preparatory arrangements for WCIT, in accordance with the applicable rules and procedures of ITU,

-invites the membership
+invites Member States and Sector Members

-to contribute to the review of the ITRs and to the preparatory process of WCIT.
+to contribute to the ITR revision process and to the preparatory process for the next WCIT.

 MOD ARB/79A2/8

-RESOLUTION 146 (Antalya, 2006)
+RESOLUTION 146 (Rev. Busan, 2014)

 Review of the International Telecommunication Regulations

-The Plenipotentiary Conference of the International Telecommunication Union (Antalya, 2006),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) that the International Telecommunication Regulations (ITRs) were last amended in Melbourne in 1988;
+a) that the International Telecommunication Regulations (ITRs) are one of the instruments of the Union under Article 4 of the ITU Constitution;

-b) that Resolution 121 (Marrakesh, 2002) of the Plenipotentiary Conference instructed the Council to establish a working group to study the ITRs and to prepare a report to the 2005 session of the Council for transmission to the Plenipotentiary Conference (Antalya, 2006);

-c) that the studies conducted by that working group of the Council did not result in a consensus regarding how to proceed (see PP-06/20(Rev.1)(Add.6));
+b) that Article 25 of the Constitution provides, inter alia, that a world conference on international telecommunications (WCIT) may partially or, in exceptional cases, completely revise the ITRs, and may deal with any question of a worldwide character within its competence and related to its agenda;

+c) that the ITRs were amended at WCIT (Dubai, 2014), 24 years after the last revision of the ITRs (Melbourne, 1988);

+d) Resolution 4 (Dubai, 2012) of WCIT, on periodic review of the ITRs, which invites the 2014 plenipotentiary conference to consider the resolution and to take necessary action, as appropriate, to convene periodically (for example every eight years) a WCIT to revise the ITRs, taking into account the financial implications for the Union;

-d) that treaty-level provisions are required with respect to international telecommunication networks and services;
+e) that treaty-level provisions are required with respect to international telecommunication networks and services;

-e) that the international telecommunication environment has significantly evolved, both from the technical and policy perspectives, and that it continues to evolve rapidly;
+f) that the ITRs consist of high-level guiding principles that should not require frequent amendments, yet the international telecommunication environment is evolving rapidly from a technical, policy and regulatory perspective, and in the fast-moving telecommunication/ICT sector the ITRs need to be periodically reviewed;

-f) that advances in technology have resulted in an increased use of IP-enabled infrastructure and relevant applications, presenting both opportunities and challenges for ITU Member States and Sector Members;
+g) that advances in technology have resulted in an increased use of IP-enabled infrastructure and relevant applications, presenting both opportunities and challenges for ITU Member States and Sector Members;

-g) that as technology evolves, Member States are evaluating their policy and regulatory approaches to ensure an enabling environment that fosters supportive, transparent, pro-competitive, and predictable policies, as well as legal and regulatory frameworks that provide appropriate incentives for investment in, and development of, the information society;
+h) that as technology evolves, Member States are evaluating their policy and regulatory approaches to ensure an enabling environment that fosters supportive, transparent, pro-competitive, and predictable policies, as well as legal and regulatory frameworks that provide appropriate incentives for investment in, and development of, the information society;

-h) that ITU can play an important role in facilitating a discussion of new and emerging issues, including those arising from the changing international telecommunication environment,
+i) that ITU can play an important role in facilitating a discussion of new and emerging issues, including those arising from the changing international telecommunication environment;

+j) that the six principal regional telecommunication organizations1, namely the Asia-Pacific Telecommunity (APT), the European Conference of Postal and Telecommunications Administrations (CEPT), the Inter-American Telecommunications Commission (CITEL), the African Telecommunications Union (ATU), the Council of Arab Ministers of Telecommunication and Information represented by the Secretariat-General of the League of Arab States (LAS) and the Regional Commonwealth in the field of Communications (RCC), seek close cooperation with the Union;

+k) that there were wide consultations in all ITU regions prior to WCIT-12, showing great interest in the revision of the ITRs,

 believing